focalhaus/focal-haus-core-plugin/readme.txt

 == Upgrade Notice ==

-= 0.2.5 =
-Plugin renamed to "Focal Core Settings" with improved organization.
-Your existing settings will be automatically migrated.

 = 1.1.1 =
 This update fixes a critical issue with SEOPress XML sitemaps for CPTs with removed base slugs.
 If you're using SEOPress and experiencing 404 errors on your sitemaps, this update will resolve the issue.